Mounir-charef/sentiment-analysis-binary-rating/README.md

 - Handle class imbalance issues if present in the dataset.
 - Explore ensemble methods for model improvement.
 - Collect a larger and more diverse dataset for better generalization.

-## Credits

-This project was developed by [Your Name] as part of [Course/Work/Personal Project].

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.